 Buying Euros Before You Go

-If you’re looking for value, add ‘buy currency’ to your travel planning list and secure your euros before you leave home.
+If you’re looking for value, add ‘buy currency’ to your travel planning list and secure your euro travel money before you leave home.
 This also frees up your time to explore Belgium.

 There are three ways to buy euros from home: